The OPHA Board of Directors

 Kimberly holds a Master of Public Health in Health Promotion and a Bachelor of Science in Community Health Education from the OHSU-PSU School of Public Health, and an associate degree in addiction counseling from Portland Community College.
 She is certified as an Oregon Traditional Health Worker-Peer Support Specialist, a Qualified Mental Health Associate, a Certified Recovery Mentor, and an Oregon Health Plan Medicaid and Marketplace Assister.

-Jessica Barker, Director at Large
+Jessica Barker, MPH, MBA, Director at Large

-Jessica has 15+ years of experience in public health in roles that include senior services, chronic disease prevention, as a Program Manager for Healthy Families of Linn and Benton County, and in her current role as the Health Engagement Director for Cigna Healthcare.
+Jessica Barker, MPH, MBA, has 15+ years of experience in public health in roles that include senior services, chronic disease prevention, as a Program Manager for Healthy Families of Linn and Benton County, and in her current role as the Health Engagement Director for Cigna Healthcare.
 She holds a Master of Public Health in Health Promotion/Health Behavior, a Master of Business Administration in Healthcare Administration, and is a Certified Health Educator.

 With experience working with a diverse array of populations, Jessica prioritizes equity and inclusion, and continually seeks to address the racial inequities that exist in public health.
 Public health has always been a passion for Jessica, and she feels grateful that her work empowers individuals to live healthier lives.

-Kala Mayer, Director at Large
+Megan Cahn, PhD, MPH, Director at Large

-Angel Harris, Region 5 Representative
+Vacant, Region 5 Representative

-Fatima Herrera-Zarate, Region 3 Representative
+Araceli Trejo-Rosas, RN, MPH, Region 3 Representative

-Stacy Brubaker, Region 2 Representative
+Vacant, Region 2 Representative

-Kasia Kujawski, Region 1 Representative
+Vacant, Region 1 Representative

-Julie Plagenhoef, Nursing Section Representative
+Julie Plagenhoef, RN, MPH, Nursing Section Representative

 Julie supports the Nurse-Family Partnership and Babies First! nurse home visiting programs for the Maternal and Child Health section of the Oregon Health Authority.
 She believes that home visiting changes lives and is honored to be a part of this work for over six years.
 Prior to joining the MCH team, Julie worked at various times as a pediatric medical and adult trauma nurse, an epidemiologist, a biostatistician, and a Peace Corps Volunteer.

-Sharon Coryell, Epidemiology and Biostatistics Section Representative
+Sharon Coryell, MPH, Epidemiology and Biostatistics Section Representative

 Sharon has also spent the last four years working within a community-based organization, applying her epidemiological expertise to support housing initiatives.
 By collaborating with the community and partners, Sharon has addressed local health disparities and promoted health equity, ensuring that the houseless population in Clackamas County receive the support and resources they need.
 These dual roles have allowed Sharon to influence public health policy and practice and make a tangible difference at the community level.

-Gregory Sebastian, Healthy Environment Section Representative
+Gregory Sebastian, MPH, Healthy Environment Section Representative

-Greg Sebastian has a Bachelor of Arts in Emergency and Disaster Management with a focus on natural disaster community prevention/outreach and mitigation.
+Greg Sebastian, MPH, has a Bachelor of Arts in Emergency and Disaster Management with a focus on natural disaster community prevention/outreach and mitigation.
 He has a Master of Public Health in Public Health Practice from Oregon State University.
 Greg has worked in health and sociological research for the past decade, with work on studies ranging from early education intervention, adolescent alcohol abuse risk factors, substance misuse, suicidality, and trauma.
 He currently works on a study developing a more mobile means of diagnosing hidden hearing loss and audio processing disorders.

 Greg has previously worked as a police Community Services Officer and as a wildland firefighter.
 He has an extensive background in volunteering, including for the Search and Rescue Community Emergency Response Team, where he assisted with the 2009/2010 swine flu vaccination clinics and began his public health journey.
 He also volunteered with the USCG Auxiliary's Marine Safety and Environmental Protection and Recreational Boating Safety programs, conducting public education and outreach.
 He has volunteered for several years on the parish council at his local church, and is interested in community prevention education, outreach, and community partnership development.